 To this extend one can think of a three phased peace process towards a complete political settlement.
 Phase one is immediate actions which includes: the immediate suspension of hostilities for the limited purpose of unimpeded humanitarian access; restoration of essential services, withdrawal of Eritrean forces and Amhara militia from Tigrai; end of hostile propaganda and incitement of violence; and, the release of political prisoners as an essential pre-condition for negotiations.
 Phase two then follows including direct negotiations towards a permanent cease fire done directly between the federal government and the regional administration of Tigrai which negotiates key principles, key actions, time lines etc., for a complete political settlement.
 Phase three is an all-inclusive national political dialogue for a complete and national level political settlement.

-- Issues related with disarmament and arms control
+- Issues related with disarmament and

 The war thus far has ended in creating two conventional armies.
 The TDF has captured large amount of arms in the course of the war in the past ten months.
 It not only armed itself with mechanized war machinery that includes tanks, howitzers, and armored vehicles but also missile systems.
 The TDF did not exist prior to this war: it was created in response to the imposition of the war.
 It is now fighting for the full realization of the right of the people of Tigrai for self-determination including and up to secession.
 In doing this, it wants to make sure that any repeat of the current genocidal war is impossible.